-In an Instagram post that's garnered close to a million views, Brown shares how she came up with the unlikely combo of mushrooms and pickles to create vegan deviled eggs.
-"There's two things I miss being vegan: I miss seafood and I miss a deviled egg," she says.
+In an Instagram post with nearly a million views, Brown shares how she came up with the unlikely combo—mushrooms and pickles—that turned out to be the secret recipe to making this deviled egg alternative as delicious as possible.
+"There are two things I miss being vegan: I miss seafood, and I miss a deviled egg," Brown says.
 "I had a dream that I made vegan deviled eggs.
 In my dream, I had used white mushroom caps and stuffed them with an egg-like mixture."

 Tabitha Brown's vegan deviled eggs

 2 tsp black salt (divided for the juice and the filling)

 1 can chickpeas

 1. Thoroughly clean the white mushrooms and remove their stems.
 Then, submerge the caps in a jar of leftover pickle juice with a pinch of black salt.
 If they aren't fully submerged in the liquid, flip the sealed jar upside down.
 Refrigerate them overnight to infuse the mushrooms with the briny flavor.